-NSCI 4023 Nutrition in the Pathophysiology of Chronic Disease better in NSCI 3011 and NSCI 3223 evidence-based nutrition information to the public.
+NSCI 4023 Nutrition in the Pathophysiology of Chronic Disease Prerequisites: NSCI 2114, NSCI 3011, NSCI 3223 and BIOL 3204.
+Description: Analysis of the role of dietary bioactive components in health maintenance and chronic disease prevention.
+Communication of evidence-based nutrition information to the public.